breadthe/sd-buddy/README.md

 * Display a thumbnail of the generated image on completion.
 This is a bit tricky because the command doesn't say the name of the image file, but I have a solution in mind.
 * **Qualifiers**.
 You know, those image quality attributes that we like to tack on at the end (Ultra detailed, ultra realistic, photorealism, 8k, octane render, bla bla).
 I want to make them configurable separately from the **prompt** so that you can focus on the description, then just add previously saved qualifiers with a click.
 * A gallery of generated images.
+* Persist last run's settings, such as steps.
 * Light/dark mode.
 * UI improvements including a Help section.
 * Configurable script parameters in addition to prompt and steps, including output folder.